Arkh42/rtestbench/README.md

 - utilities, which are 'private' modules that extend the capabilities of the package.

 Current features are:
-- `core`, the main module of r-testbench that regroups all functionalities.
+- `core`, the main module of R-testbench that regroups all functionalities.

 Current utilities are:
 - `_chat`, a message shaper for communication between app and user;